purefan/terraform/website/source/docs/providers/aws/r/emr_cluster.html.md

 flow.
 Defined below
 * `bootstrap_action` - (Optional) list of bootstrap actions that will be run before Hadoop is started on the cluster nodes.
 Defined below
-* `configurations` - (Optional) list of configurations supplied for the EMR cluster you are creating
+* `configurations` - (Optional) List of configurations supplied for the EMR cluster you are creating
-* `service_role` - (Optional) IAM role that will be assumed by the Amazon EMR service to access AWS resources
 * `visible_to_all_users` - (Optional) Whether the job flow is visible to all IAM users of the AWS account associated with the job flow.
 Default `true`
 * `tags` - (Optional) list of tags to apply to the EMR Cluster